rfielding/CSharpAttempt/README.md

 * The pair of scripts chucksrv.ck should be run first.
 The the script chuckcli.ck can also be run in a different window to smoke-test ChucK itself.
 The client is a Just Intonation noise-maker script that will slowly start playing sound when it is run.
+If you are interested in algorithmic music with ChucK, then play around with these two files for a while before trying to build this code.

 * Run chucksrv.ck clean before starting up this program.
 When it starts, press the "Connect" button.